echronos/echronos/pm/reviews/47_unable_to_follow_quick-start_rom_loading_failed/Stefan_Götz.0.md

 This fails on systems without a GUI, e.g., on default Ubuntu server installations.
 I think it is worth either documenting that dependency or removing it.

+[sebastian.holzapfel: This is a good point, however it will unfortunately be nontrivial to remove the dependency.
+Qemu does have a `--no-sdl` flag, however this cortex-M4 fork has lots of additional SDL code that isn't contained in configuration #ifdefs for visual board emulation.
+I will work toward making this dependency a compiler flag, and update the QEMU fork with instructions in due course.
+For this task I have documented the dependency in the QEMU fork readme, _prerequisites_ section.]

 Location: README.md:95
 Comment 5: Rework
 When I ran the Kochab system, the GDB output look quite different from what is documented in the README.